-During 2016 Company operations were in compliance in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.
+During 2017 Company operations complied in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.

 The Group believes that it is in substantial compliance with all material current government controls and regulations at each of its properties.